A note on asymptotic behavior of critical Galton-Watson processes with immigration: Acknowledgements

 \section{Acknowledgements}

 This note was finished after the sudden death of the third author Gyula Pap in October 2019.
 He liked the applications of Theorem \ref{Conv2DiffThm} in the theory of branching processes very much.
+We would like to thank the referee for the suggestions that helped us to improve the paper.